PeterEFrancis/gin-rummy-AI/docs/catalog.md

 ### Monday 6/1/20

 Made `Request` class and python server, to communicate with more complex python models.
 It takes 24ms round trip so it is a little too slow.

+### Tuesday 6/2/20

+Got H2O model development and exportation to `GinRummyAI` functional.
+Researched Gradient Boosted Decision trees.
+Need to rework `Player` and `BlackBox` for efficiency and clarity.